Qarz Al-Hasaneh Mehr Iran Bank: History

-QMB with an initial capital of 15,000 milliard Rials and the participation of 10 major banks in the country was inaugurated by the then President Mahmoud Ahmadinejad on 12/13/2007 and received an official license from the Central Bank of Iran on 8/27/2008.
+QMB with an initial capital of 15,000 milliard Rials and the participation of 10 major banks in the country was inaugurated by the then President Mahmoud Ahmadinejad on 13 December 2007 and received an official license from the Central Bank of Iran on 8/27/2008.
 The initial capital of Bank Mehr Iran at the beginning of its activity was 15,000 billion Rials, until with the approval of the General Assembly in 1399, the capital of this bank increased to 25,000 billion Rials.
-The bank started with 300 independent branches (assigned by shareholder banks) and 1,700 counters in selected branches of Bank Melli Iran and Bank Saderat Iran, after which the branches continued to operate independently and the counters located in shareholder banks were disbanded.

-On January 10, 2019, the Central Bank of Iran issued an official license to the bank.
+On 10 January 2019, the Central Bank of Iran issued an official license to the bank.

 Sanctions

-On October 8, 2020 the United States Department of the Treasury sanctioned 18 Iranian banks, including Mehr Iran Bank, which the department claims are "additional avenue that funds the Iranian government’s malign activities".
+On 8 October 2020 the United States Department of the Treasury sanctioned 18 Iranian banks, including Mehr Iran Bank, which the department claims are "additional avenue that funds the Iranian government’s malign activities".

-fund
+Fund

 The initial capital of Bank Mehr Iran at the beginning of its activity was 15,000 billion Rials, until with the approval of the General Assembly in 1399, the capital of this bank increased to 25,000 billion Rials.